magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 final `project.clj` build file is going to get worst when compared with the `project.clj` we started from.

 But don't worry!
-We're not going to use `lein` and `cljsbuild` build tools to create a new release of `valip` that is compliant with Reader Conditionals extension.
-We're going to use `boot`.
+We're not going to use the `lein`/`cljsbuild` pair of build tools to make `valip` compliant with Reader Conditionals extension.
+We're going to use `boot` for `valip` as we already did for any previous tutorial of the series.

 ## Execution (Part I)

-In the following paragraphs we're going to execute step by step the above plan leaving the update of the `project.clj` build file as a last milestone to be reached.
+In the following paragraphs we're going to execute step by step the above plan.

 ### Step 1